highchair/artinruins-com/_property/wayland-bakery-opt-eyewear.md

 ### Current Events

 [Opt Eyewear](https://www.opteyewear.com/) moved across the street to 141 Wayland Avenue in 2023.
 After operating for almost 100 years, [Wayland Bakery closed at the end of 2022](https://x.com/KaylaFishTV/status/1608150101800718338) and did not relocate.

+The property has been in development limbo for most of 2025.
+Ground has not yet broken on a new apartment building (November 2025).

 ### History